ginozambe/Tableau_Churn_Rate_Dashboard/README.md

 ### Recommendations

-1. Incentivize customers to switch from month-to-month to yearly or two-year contracts.
+1. Incentivise customers to switch from month-to-month to yearly or two-year contracts.
 2. Offer retention programs or discounts for electronic check users.
-3. Engage customers early in their tenure with personalized offers to reduce churn.
+3. Engage customers early in their tenure with personalised offers to reduce churn.

 ## Data Source